dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 Dapr Workflow is currently in alpha.
 {{% /alert %}}

-Dapr workflow makes it easy for developers to write business logic and integrations a reliable way.
-Since Dapr workflows are stateful, they support long running and fault-tolerant applications, ideal for orchestrating microservices.
+Dapr workflow makes it easy for developers to write business logic and integrations in a reliable way.
+Since Dapr workflows are stateful, they support long-running and fault-tolerant applications, ideal for orchestrating microservices.
 Dapr workflow works seamlessly with other Dapr building blocks, such as service invocation, pub/sub, state management, and bindings.

 The durable, resilient Dapr Workflow capability: